 Tory Lanez convicted in Megan Thee Stallion’s shooting

-LOS ANGELES (AP) — A Los Angeles jury on Friday found rapper Tory Lanez guilty of three felonies in the 2020 shooting of hip-hop star Megan Thee Stallion that left her wounded with bullet fragments in her feet.
+LOS ANGELES (AP) — In a courtroom that quickly turned chaotic after a trial that seethed with tension both cultural and personal, a Los Angeles jury on Friday found rapper Tory Lanez guilty of three felonies in the 2020 shooting of hip-hop star Megan Thee Stallion, which left her wounded with bullet fragments in her feet and could send him to prison for more than 20 years.

-The jury of seven women and five men deliberated for one day before convicting the 30-year-old Canadian rapper, whose legal name is Daystar Peterson, of assault with a semiautomatic firearm, having a loaded, unregistered firearm in a vehicle, and discharging a firearm with gross negligence.
-The counts could lead to up to 22 years in prison.

-Lanez, who was wearing a powder pink winter coat with matching pants, showed no visible reaction as the verdict was read.
-He was handcuffed while in the courtroom.
+Lanez, who was put in handcuffs and led to jail while wearing a powder pink coat with matching pants, showed no visible reaction as the verdict was read.

-After the jury left the courtroom, Lanez’s father, Sonstar Peterson, leaped up and began shouting.
+But moments later after the jury was escorted out, his father, Sonstar Peterson, leapt up and began shouting.
 “This wicked system stands judged before God almighty!”
-He shouted as deputies closed in on him.
+He shouted, as deputies closed in on him.
 He then pointed to the two prosecutors in the case and yelled “You two are evil, wicked people.
 You know exactly what you did.”

+Others in the audience shouted agreement, and one woman shouted “we love you Tory” as he was led away.

+Supporters of both Megan and Lanez gathered outside the courthouse for most of the eight-day trial, and crowded the courtroom and the hallway.
+The scene was tense at times, but remained mostly peaceful until the verdict was read.

-Members of the media and the public were forced to remain in the courtroom for a few minutes after the hearing while the hallway was cleared.
+Members of the media and public were forced to remain in the courtroom for a few minutes after the hearing while the hall was cleared.

 Megan Thee Stallion, whose legal name is Megan Pete, testified during the trial that Lanez fired a handgun at the back of her feet and shouted for her to dance as she walked away from an SUV in which they had been riding in the Hollywood Hills in the summer of 2020.
 She said the two had gotten into a dispute that got especially heated when she began insulting his music.